 These could be signs of a harmless infection but two or more of these together within six weeks of unprotected sex could be a sign that you now have HIV.

 If you do have HIV, your body fluids (blood, semen and vaginal or anal secretions) are highly infectious during the early weeks and months after you first became infected.
+However, once you're on effective treatment and your viral load becomes undetectable you cannot pass on HIV.

 Why does it take so long to get symptoms of later HIV-related illnesses?